Your First SDK Integration

 1729...003 KNOW refs:0

-2 actions on this threadThe query is fail-open: if the daemon is unreachable or returns 5xx, you get an empty array, not a thrown exception.
-That's deliberate — your app keeps responding even when the kernel is degraded.
+2 actions on this threadThe query is fail-open: if the instance is unreachable or returns 5xx, you get an empty array, not a thrown exception.
+That's deliberate — your app keeps responding even when the engine is degraded.
 The same property holds for emit: transport errors return { success: false, error } instead of raising.
-Grammar errors (a malformed body.kind) still throw, because they are programmer mistakes the kernel can't fix.
+Grammar errors (a malformed body.kind) still throw, because they are programmer mistakes the engine can't fix.

 What you have now